 PERSONS ENTITLED TO USE THE TEXTBOOK CENTER

 Students currently enrolled for on-campus courses pay textbook rental via segregated fees.
 The segregated fees for textbook rental are listed as Part B on a student's tuition statement.
 Books are to be returned to the Textbook Center at the end of each session.
-Should a student have an independent study or an incomplete, it is their responsibility, not the instructor's, to advise the Textbook Center of their need to keep their books past the due date.
+Should a student have an independent study or an incomplete, it is the student's responsibility, not the instructor's, to advise the Textbook Center of the student's need to keep their books past the due date.

 PERSONS NOT ENTITLED TO USE THE TEXTBOOK CENTER

 Students enrolled in the Distance Education Program, the Continuing Education Program, the Adult Education Program (AE), the Cross-Categorized Special Education Licensure Program (CC), the Educational Administration Certification Program (AE), the English Language Learning Teacher Licensure Program (ELL), the Reading Specialist/Reading Teacher Programs (RE), and the Study Abroad Program do not pay textbook rental fees and are not entitled to check out books from the Textbook Center.
 For textbook information on Distance Education and Adult Education courses, see the Textbook Info links on this page.

 Students are responsible for books checked out to them and will be billed for damaged, lost, or stolen books.
 This also includes other items such as DVD's, CD's, etc. that come with the books.
 Students are responsible for reshelving their books upon return.
 Books that are not shelved in the proper location will be billed a $3 per book restock fee.